mpc-hc/mpc-hc.org/source/about.rst

 Many thanks to everyone who supported development without having access to the source repository.

-Based on the original version (C) 2002-2006 by Gabest (e-mail unknown)
+Based on the original version © 2002-2006 by Gabest (e-mail unknown)

 Third party libraries